zanijamil30-ops/Zombie-Escape-PoseNet-Motion-Controlled-Game-/README.md

 ## 🧠 Example Localhost URL

-If opened through PyCharm (like in your screenshot),
+If opened through PyCharm (like in screenshot),
 your address bar will show something similar to:

 http://localhost:63342/PythonProject7/index.html?_ijt=abcdef123456&_ij_reload=RELOAD_ON_SAVE